Click for ALL Sclerotherapy and Microsclerotherapy clinics in the UK & Ireland registered and verified by Consulting Room.

-Sclerotherapy is the ninth most common non-surgical cosmetic procedure in the U.S., according to the American Society for Aesthetic Plastic Surgery (ASAPS), with just over 322,100 procedures estimated to have taken place in 2015, an increase of 2.0% on 2014 statistics.
+According to the American Society for Aesthetic Plastic Surgery (ASAPS), 10,303 sclerotherapy procedures took place in 2018, an increase of 9.8% on 2017 statistics.

 No reliable figures are yet available for the United Kingdom, but sclerotherapy is still a popular and effective procedure even though newer treatment options have recently become available.

 If you are considering microsclerotherapy, the following information will give you a basic understanding of the procedure.
 It can't answer all your questions, since a lot depends on the individual patient and the practitioner.
 Please ask your practitioner about anything you don't understand.

 Microsclerotherapy is a technique of injecting thread or spider veins with a special substance known as a "sclerosant", usually a solution called sodium tetradecyl sulphate that causes swelling in the veins wall.

 If the vein is small enough, the swelling will destroy the vein over several weeks, making it much less noticeable or even invisible.

 Microsclerotherapy is normally used for the treatment of leg thread veins and is rarely used for the treatment of facial veins, where laser or IPL treatments are often favoured, owing to the small possibility of scarring that can occur.